PushPushGo logo PushPushGo push service GDPR compliant

 FLEXIBLE PRICING PLANS

-That’s where it all starts.
-You have to offer at least two different plans – a cheaper one and a more expensive one for more demanding readers.
+That's where it all starts.
+You have to offer at least two different plans – a cheaper one and a more expensive one for more demanding readers willing to pay a full price.
 The most affordable option should allow users to read the majority of texts that you publish.
 When it comes to the higher plan, you can create a separate section with texts just for the readers that purchased it.
 But the lowest plan should be, above all, affordable.
 Take a look at how a popular British newspaper, The Times, does that:

 Image source: The Times